Iniesta8/yapRNG/README.txt

 have Timer 1, Timer 0 will be used instead).
 Then, the less significant bit is taken and XORed with the less significant bit of a Fibonacci 32-bits LFSR, Linear Feedback Shift Register, and at the end the result is stored into a bit of a ring pool.
-The pools is by default 10 bytes in size but it can be resized if you need a bigger one.
+The pool is by default 8 bytes in size but it can be resized if you need a bigger one.
 When the last bit is filled, the algorithm rolls back and starts again from the first one.